Recovery Tools

 ~$30

-Resistance bar for eccentric wrist extension exercises.
-The gold-standard rehab protocol for lateral epicondylitis (tennis elbow) and golfer's elbow.
-Multiple resistance levels.
+The original resistance bar for eccentric wrist exercises.
+Two resistance levels for progressive rehab.
+The gold-standard protocol for lateral epicondylitis (tennis elbow) and golfer's elbow.

 If you have tennis elbow, this is the single most effective home tool.
-The Tyler Twist protocol with a flex bar has more research behind it than most treatments.
+TheraBand is the professional original — the Tyler Twist protocol was developed with this bar.

 Foot massager with integrated cold therapy for plantar fasciitis.
 Roll it under your foot to break up tension in the plantar fascia while icing at the same time.